freebasic/fbc/fbdocs/fbchkdoc/readme.txt

         $ ./getindex -web

     getindex reads a list of all pages from the wiki and saves the list to PageIndex.txt.
-Type 'getindex' without any command line arguments to see a full list of options.
+Type './getindex' without any command line arguments to see a full list of options.
 The PageIndex.txt file that is generated is used by other utilities.